 What Can You Do to Stop Getting Brassy Blonde Hair?

 Now that you know what causes brassy hair let’s talk a little bit about what you can do to avoid this and actually achieve and maintain a very blonde hairstyle without an orange or yellow undertone.

 One way to avoid brassiness entirely is to choose the right hair color before you go ahead and dye your hair.
 Ideally, you should opt for cooler tones, such as those that come with the word “ash” in their name.
 These colors are less likely to become brassy, unlike the warmer shades.

 Understand It Takes Time

-The very first thing you should know is that achieving blonde hair takes time, and you won’t be able to get the tone you want in a single session to the hairdresser… And if they do promise you this, it’s very likely they will damage your hair.
+The very first thing you should know is that achieving blonde hair takes time, and you won’t be able to get the tone you want in a single session with the hairdresser.
+And if they do promise you this, they will likely damage your hair.

 Of course, if you have naturally light hair and you just want to go a few tones up, it is possible to do so.
 But if you have dark or light brown hair or straight-up black hair, it will require more than one bleaching session to get you to a light blonde tone.